EnigmaCurry/d.rymcg.tech/README.md

  2. Running `make` targets that edit the `.env` files and runs `docker-compose` for you.

+Both of these methods are compatible, and they both get you to the same place.
+The Makefiles offer a more streamlined approach with sensible defaults, and the sub-project documentation mostly reflects this choice.
+Editing the .env files by hand still offers you more control and options for experimentation.

 ### Using docker-compose by hand

 For all of the containers that you wish to install, do the following:

- * Read the README.md file found in each project directory.
+ * Read the README.md file found in the sub-project directory.
  * Open your terminal and change to the project directory containing `docker-compose.yaml`
  * Copy the example `.env-dist` to `.env`
  * Edit all of the variables in `.env`